pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 ## Outgoing webhooks

-Fortunately, Slack provides another way of integrating other services: webhooks.
+Fortunately, Slack provides another way of integrating with other services: webhooks.
 Thanks to them you can receive a call each time a message is sent to a channel.

 ### Create a webhook